ariary/TrojanSourceFinder/TrojanSource.md

   **~>** In fact it is not a new discovery, as these bugs/tricks have been known for like 20 years but it has to be widely and publicly reported.
 It is why a recent  research (2021) give the vulnerability a name, *Trojan Source*.

   **~>** An attacker could use this characters to produce source code whose tokens are logically encoded in a different order from the one  in  which  they  are  display.
 It is particularly, in a system based on human code review/validation, so basically all open source project.
-Indeed, a malicious contributor can add malicious code lines that will be seen as comments by reviewers, and thus divert theirs attentions.
+Indeed, a malicious contributor can add malicious code lines that will be seen as comments by reviewers, and thus divert theirs attentions.See [examples]() (from nickboucher repository)

 ## How to differently detect it?
 * Github [print a warning](https://github.co/hiddenchars) when file contains unicode bidirection algorithms characters. *(does Gitlab detect it?)*
 * [nickboucher/bidi-viewer](https://github.com/nickboucher/bidi-viewer): View and Analyze trojan source in a React-based webapp
 * If your text editors have a “strip all comments” mode, enable it.

+## Homoglyph

+In the same category of risk we have homoglyph:
+> a homoglyph is one of two or more graphemes, characters, or glyphs with shapes that appear identical or very similar.

+For an attacker who wants malicious code and lure the reviewers, homoglyph are a good weapon.
+For example he could write a function with a name which is an homoglyph of an already existing one and then call the homoglyph.
+In that way, we could think he is calling the original one.
+See [examples]() (from nickboucher repository)

 ## Sources